How to Transfer Your PPF Account?

 To streamline the process of contributing to your PPF and managing it efficiently, you can link your PPF account to your savings account using net banking.
 Here's a concise guide:

-1. Add as Beneficiary: Log into your net banking and go to the add beneficiary section.
-Enter your PPF account number and the branch’s IFSC code.
+If your PPF is at a different bank or a Post Office, log in to your net banking and go to the add beneficiary section.
+Enter your PPF account number and the destination branch's IFSC code.
+(Note: Post Office PPF accounts now use a specific IFSC, typically IPOS0000DOP, for NEFT transfers.

-2. Transfer Funds: With the PPF account set as a beneficiary, you can easily transfer funds via net banking, ensuring timely contributions.
+With the PPF account set as a beneficiary or linked internally, you can easily transfer funds via NEFT, RTGS, or IMPS, ensuring timely contributions without visiting a branch.

-4. Timing for Maximum Returns: Aim to contribute to your PPF before the 5th of each month to optimise interest calculations, which consider the minimum balance from the 5th to the end of the month.
+Aim to contribute to your PPF on or before the 5th of each month to optimise interest calculations.
+The government calculates interest on the lowest balance held between the 5th and the last day of the month; depositing on the 6th means you lose interest for that entire month.

 Conclusion